-The Roar supercomputer, formerly known as ICDS-ACI, is Penn State’s high performance research cloud.
+The Roar supercomputer is Penn State’s high performance research cloud.
 The Roar supercomputer is a balanced allocation of highly available infrastructure resources with complimentary services that are provided by ICDS.

 The purpose of ICDS-ACI-P030 is to establish policy for the lifecycle management of ICDS accounts that are created under the current state and configuration of Roar, in concurrence with the latest revision of this document.
 By requesting a Roar user account, users acknowledge that they have read and understand all Roar guidelines and applicable Penn State policies and agree to abide by said policies.

 Users are also asked to acknowledge their use of Roar resources in resulting publications and reports with the following statement:

 This research or portions of this research were conducted with Advanced CyberInfrastructure computational resources provided by The Institute for Computational and Data Sciences at The Pennsylvania State University (https://www.icds.psu.edu).

 ICDS-ACI-P030 details the criteria for creating a Roar account, using a user account, and terminating a user account.
 This guideline exists to ensure fair and equitable access to Roar.
 Use of the Roar supercomputer is restricted to facilitating research within the University or other function(s) pre-approved by the ICDS Director.
 Anyone violating these guidelines is subject to suspension and/or termination of their Roar account.
 ICDS-ACI-P030 applies to any person with a Roar account, regardless of Penn State affiliation, as well as anyone who sponsors an individual with a Roar account.
 In the absence of specific Roar guidelines and policies, Penn State policies apply.
 ICDS-ACI-P030 augments the following Penn State policies: